 The application of palaeoenvironmental techniques to reconstruct Holocene climate change in Scotland and the North Atlantic with the view to better understand the interactions between the environment, climate and human activity.

-Dr Clare Wilson (Lecturer)
+Dr Clare Wilson (Senior Lecturer)

 The application of soil science techniques, particularly soil micro morphology and soil geochemistry, to address archaeological questions concerning site formation processes and space use.

 Global environmental change directly impacts on the natural biogeochemical cycles in terrestrial and aquatic ecosystems.
 Increases in temperature, or changes in precipitation patterns, for example, alter the rates of nutrient flux and carbon exchange between ecosystems and the atmosphere.
 There are multiple complex interactions, with many changes affecting a range of ecosystem services that are critical for nature and society alike.
 Research carried out in BES seeks to improve our detailed understanding of how changes in the biotic and abiotic environment impact on the way in which elements are exchanged between different elements of ecosystems.
-For example, peatlands located either in arctic, temperate or tropical regions store substantial amounts of carbon, and the loss of only a fraction of this global C pool would exacerbate on-going anthropogenic increases in global atmospheric CO2 concentrations.
+For example, peatlands located either in arctic, temperate or tropical regions store substantial amounts of carbon, and the loss of only a fraction of this global C pool would exacerbate on-going anthropogenic increases in global atmospheric CO2concentrations.
 Pools and lakes in particular have been recognised as important ‘reactors’ in the carbon cycle, where soil-derived C is deposited, and climate-relevant gases such as CO2 or methane (CH4) are produced.
 Changes in climate or through altered land management leads to direct impacts on ecosystem services such as carbon storage or an ecosystem’s greenhouse gas balance, and it is critical to understand the mechanism underlying these changes.

-Dr Christian Schröder (Lecturer)
+Dr Christian Schröder (Senior Lecturer)

 Iron (bio)geochemistry at the interface of environmental science and planetary exploration.

-Dr Jens-Arne Subke (Senior Lecturer)
+Dr Jens-Arne Subke (Associate Professor)

-Response of biogeochemical cycles in terrestrial ecosystems to changes in environmental conditions, with particular interest on belowground processes and interactions between plants and the soil biota.
+Response of biogeochemical cycles in terrestrial ecosystems to changes in environmental conditions, with particular interest on below ground processes and interactions between plants and the soil biota.